Colors

 Soul offers consistent color palettes for each color role.
 This means that each color is assigned a specific relationship within the overall palette.

-These relationships ensure that color contrasts remain consistent across every application of color and ensure proper legibility and understanding when it comes to combining texts with color and interactive shapes with various backgrounds.
+These relationships ensure that color contrasts remain consistent across every application of color and that proper legibility and understanding are achieved when combining texts with color and interactive shapes with various backgrounds.

 Accessibility x2